COVID-19 (Coronavirus) Information

 - Information for permits and licenses can be found on the Permits & Licenses webpage.

-- Forms can be completed and sent via email or dropped off in the payment box in the front lobby.
+- Forms can be completed and sent via email or dropped off in the drop-box outside the City Hall entrance door.

 Community Development and Planning